Click here to see the full PDF preview and to test out one of the QR codes on your phone’s Camera app.

 - Students will need: pencil, copies of scavenger hunt grid, cell phone or tablet with a camera or QR code scanner app

-- : internet connection.
+- : Internet connection.
 The QR codes will scan with or without wifi.

-- Scavenger Hunt grid (3 pages, editable)
+- Library Orientation Scavenger Hunt grid (3 pages, editable in PDF and PPT)

-- Directions presentation for students (PPT and Google Slides formats, 8 slides, all text is editable)
+- Directions presentation for students (PPT and Google Slides formats, 9 slides, all text is editable)

-Locate selected items around the library.
+This Library Orientation Scavenger Hunt asks students to locate selected items around the library.
 When they find the items, they will scan the QR codes.
 Each QR code reveals one word.
 Students use the words to unscramble the secret message.